Honor-and-Valor/Guild-Code/README.md

 * stay in the same zone (except if you are a druid going to Moonglade to complete an essential class quest).

 You may not:
+* play as more than one character in the group by any means;
 * remain logged on when another member of your group has logged off; or,
 * continue your run when another member of your group has died.